RubyArtm/hangman_with_test/README.md

 ## 🎮 Hangman Game
-Console Hangman game in Ruby with test coverage
+Console Hangman game in Ruby with test coverage and save/load functionality
 ## 📝 Description
 A classic Hangman game implemented in Ruby.
 The player guesses a word letter by letter, with a limited number of attempts (7 errors).
 Words are loaded from a text file or passed via command-line arguments.
+You can save the current game to a JSON file and later restore it from the list of saved games.
 ## 🚀 Getting Started
 ```bash
 # Run with a random word from file